-1034 1.10 Scientific Cases for Future Colliders
+3.10 Scientific Cases for Future Colliders

 In the previous sections, we presented the physics opportunities for the next steps in the Energy Frontier in terms of individual particles and research areas under study.
-It is also interesting to assemble these topics in terms of the experimental program that each accelerator in the list given in Section 1.3.2 will provide.
+It is also interesting to assemble these topics in terms of the experimental program that each accelerator in the list given in Section 3.3.2 will provide.
 Integrating over the topics in this way, we see that many of these proposed accelerators have very substantial physics programs that will explore the TeV energy scale across a broad range of measurements.

-In this section, we present the cases for the various accelerators as if each accelerator stood on its own, 1040 with no further physics discoveries between now and the time that it begins operation.
-However, one should 1041 always keep in mind the possibility of discoveries would open up the study of physics beyond the SM.
-We 1042 have argued already that the likelihood of the discovery of new particle is very high even for the coming runs 1043 of the LHC at 14 TeV up to 300 fb^{-1} .
-Such a discovery would need to be followed up by further exploration 1044 that would benefit from accelerators with complementary capabilities or higher energy.
-This might, in the 1045 end, be the most important benefit of building the accelerators that come later in the timeline below.
-We 1046 will expand on this idea in Section 1.11.
-1047
+In this section, we present the cases for the various accelerators as if each accelerator stood on its own, with no further physics discoveries between now and the time that it begins operation.
+However, one should always keep in mind the possibility of discoveries would open up the study of physics beyond the SM.
+We have argued already that the likelihood of the discovery of new particle is very high even for the coming runs of the LHC at 14 TeV up to 300 fb-1.
+Such a discovery would need to be followed up by further exploration that would benefit from accelerators with complementary capabilities or higher energy.
+This might, in the end, be the most important benefit of building the accelerators that come later in the timeline below.
+We will expand on this idea in Section 3.11.

-1048 1.10.1 LHC in This Decade: 300 fb $^{-1}$
+3.10.1 LHC in this decade: $300 \text{ fb}^{-1}$

 First of all, we emphasize the many opportunities that will be provided by the coming run of the LHC at 14 TeV.
-Operation of the LHC at 14 TeV up through the 300 fb-1 with the Phase 1 upgrades offers a tremendous increase in the power of new particle searches, close to a factor 2 in mass in most channels.
-Many of these searches, for example, the search for the gluino almost to 2 TeV and the search for vectorlike top partners above 1 TeV, access ranges of the masses that are strongly motivated in models of Higgs condensation.
+Operation of the LHC at 14 TeV to collect 300 fb-1 of data offers a tremendous increase in the power of new particle searches.
+The increase is close to a factor 2 in mass in most channels.
+Many of these searches, such as the search for the gluino almost to 2 TeV and the search for vectorlike top partners above 1 TeV, access ranges of the masses that are strongly motivated in models of Higgs condensation.

 This impressive capability is only one aspect of a broad program that will be carried out at the LHC over the next ten years.
-Its features include:
+The LHC with 300 fb-1 will:

-- 1. Clarification of Higgs boson couplings, mass, spin, CP to the 10% level. - 1058 2.
-First direct measurement of top-Higgs boson couplings - ${1059}$ 3.
-Precision W boson mass measurement below 10 MeV. - 1060 4.
-First measurements of VV scattering. - 1061 5.
-Theoretically and experimentally precise top quark mass to 600 MeV. - 6.
-Measurement of top quark couplings to gluons, Z and W bosons, and photons with a precision potentially sensitive to new physics-a factor 2-5 better than today. - 1064 7.
-Search for top squarks and top partners and $t\bar{t}$ resonances predicted in models of composite top, Higgs. - 1065 8.
-New generation of PDFs with improved gluon and antiquark distributions. - ${1066}$ 9.
-Precision study of electroweak cross sections in pp collisions, including a new photon PDF. - 1067 10.
-Extension by a factor 2 in the sensitivity to new particles: SUSY, Z, top partners-key ingredients for 1068 models of the Higgs potential-and the widest range of possible TeV-mass particles. - 1069 11.
-Deep ISR-based searches for dark matter particles.
+- 1. Clarify Higgs boson couplings, mass, spin, CP to the 10% level. - 2.
+Provide the first measurement of the top quark-Higgs boson coupling. - 3.
+Measure the W boson mass measurement with a precision below 10 MeV. - 4.
+Make the first measurements of VV scattering. - 5.
+Measure the top quark mass in a theoretically and experimentally precise way, to 600 MeV. - 6.
+Measure top quark couplings to gluons, Z and W bosons, and photons with a precision potentially sensitive to new physics-a factor 2-5 better than today. - 7.
+Search for top squarks and top partners and $t\bar{t}$ resonances predicted in models of composite top, Higgs. - 8.
+Provide data for a new generation of PDFs with improved gluon and antiquark distributions. - 9.
+Measure electroweak cross sections in pp collisions, and provide a well-determined photon PDF.

+10. Extend by a factor of 2 the sensitivity to new particles, including SUSY particles, Z, top partners-key ingredients for models of the Higgs potential-and the widest range of other possible TeV-mass particles.

+11. Carry out deep ISR-based searches for dark matter particles.

-1070 1.10.2 High-Luminosity LHC: 3 ab^{-1}
+3.10.2 High-Luminosity LHC: $3 \text{ ab}^{-1}$